1988 Cincinnati Reds season

 The 1988 Cincinnati Reds season was the 119th season for the franchise in Major League Baseball, and their 19th and 18th full season at Riverfront Stadium.
 It marked the last of four consecutive winning seasons for the Reds, all of which resulted in second place finishes in the National League West.
 Led by manager Pete Rose, the Reds finished with the best record of these four seasons at 87 wins and 74 losses, but finished seven games back of the eventual World Series champion Los Angeles Dodgers.
-The 1988 season would be Pete Rose's last full season as Reds manager.
+The 1988 season would be Pete Rose's last full season as Reds's manager.